gamma63/openvk/data/knowledgebase/rules.md

     5. Contains scenes of inhuman treatment of people or animals,
     6. Violates copyright and related rights,
     7. Violates human rights
-    8. Prevents users from following the rules or from properly using the services provided by the OpenVK project.
+    8. Prevents users from following the rules or from properly using the services provided by the Gamma ID project.

 The administration is the highest authority that has the full right to make decisions about disputes that are not described in the rules.